miasdk/HunterCS/codepath/codepathTIP2025/unit07/session1/advanced_v1/README.md

 ## 🎯 Problem Overview

-This session contains 6 advanced recursion problems that test different aspects of recursive thinking:
+This session contains 6 advanced recursion problems for you to implement.
+Each problem includes:
+- Complete problem statement with examples
+- Function signature and expected behavior
+- Test cases to verify your implementation
+- Complexity analysis requirements

+**Note: These are practice problems - you need to implement the solutions yourself!**

 ### Problem 1: Counting the Layers of a Sandwich
 - **Focus**: Nested data structure traversal